sotakarjut/triton-api/README.md

 This will build/pull the needed the docker images and start the respective container in the background.
 You can drop the --build option if you want to use the existing images.

 The server will now reply on localhost, from the port you specified in the .env file at repository root.

+## Generating the documentation

+We use apiDoc for documentation generation.
+You need to first install apiDock

+    npm install -g apidoc

+Then you can generate the documentation by:

+    cp app
+    apidoc -i src -o apidoc

+You can now view the API documentation with your browser.